 Often, a mother or father is the first to suspect something is wrong, and suspect an eating problem.
 It can also happen that the first suspicion of an eating disorder comes from a physician or coach or friend.
 If an eating disorder is suspected, it is important to know that eating disorders are not something a person chooses to do, nor is it a sign of poor parenting.

 Unfortunately, there are no blood tests or simple diagnostic tools to identify an eating disorder.
-Further complicating the matter, the symptoms and signs of an eating disorder are rarely clear-cut at early stages, and differ between children and adults, men and women, and each person's course of illness will be unique.
-Generally, eating disorders are divided into three categories: restrictive eating (anorexic) and binging/purging (bulimic) and binging only (Binge Eating Disorder).
+Further complicating the matter, the symptoms and signs of an eating disorder are rarely clear-cut at early stages, and differ between children and adults, men, and women, and each person’s course of illness will be unique.
+Generally, eating disorders are divided into three categories: restrictive eating (anorexia) and binging/purging (bulimia) and binging only (Binge Eating Disorder).

-For an simplified online screening tool: PsychCentral Eating Attitudes Screening.
+For a simplified online screening tool: PsychCentral Eating Attitudes Screening.

 The two most common diagnostic classification systems for eating disorders are: